madvid/42_fractol/README.md

 # Fractol

-Fractol is a graphic project of 42 school curiculum.
+Fractol is a graphic project of 42 school curiculum realised in C.
 The aim of this project is to program a Fractals explorer (see project subject [here]() or in ressource_and_assets repository).

 <img align="center" src="ressource_and_assets/intro_img_julia.png" width="100%" />